ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can navigate the site intuitively so that I can easily find what I am looking for._**

-  A navigation bar is avaible on every page, which is fixed at the top of the screen for ease of use and fully responsive to all screen sizes.
+  A navigation bar is available on every page, which is fixed at the top of the screen for ease of use and fully responsive to all screen sizes.
 This allows users to navigate through the site easily.
-The link for the current page is shown in green to visually indicate which page they are in.
+The link for the current page is shown in green to visually indicate which page they are on.

   <img src="docs/images/testing/us-navbar.png" width=800>